 I know what you’re probably thinking, ‘this sounds great, but it’s not that easy to connect and provide role-based access to enterprise systems.’

 And you’re right.
 It would take a tool that connects all of your enterprise systems, right?
-I’m glad you’ve stuck it out for the long haul — because this is what I’ve been waiting to tell you.
+I’m glad you’ve stuck it out for the long haul because this is what I need to tell you.
 There IS a solution.
-It’s called ThingWorx Navigate.
+It’s called Windchill Navigate.
 What is it?
-It is a single role-based app that you can easily access from your smartphone, tablet, or computer where you can literally see all of your product data in one place — no matter what department you’re from.
+It is a single role-based app that you can easily access from your smartphone, tablet, or computer where you can literally see all of your product data in one place no matter what department you’re from.
 Mind blown?
-We knew we needed to get our hands on it the moment we found out this solution that everyone has been looking for — which is why PTC has trusted us to be a valued Solutions Provider for their product ThingWorx Navigate.
+We knew we needed to get our hands on it the moment we found out this solution that everyone has been looking for.
+This is why PTC has trusted us to be a valued solutions provider for their product Windchill Navigate.
+Learn more about it in our video “Windchill Navigate: Unlocking Product Data for Everyone.”

 It’s no surprise that product data is your organization’s most valuable asset.
 Product data gives the employees within your organization the key to their own day-to-day success.
 Most enterprise software tools are inaccessible to a broad range of users due to costly licensing, extensive training, and the time it takes to personalize the data for various roles throughout an organization.